Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 Installation
 ------------

+This module is dependant from the module [Bulk Import], that should be installed first.

-The module uses an external library, [`getid3`], so use the release zip to install it, or use and init the source.
+The module uses external libraries, [`getid3`] and [`php-pdftk`], so use the release zip to install it, or use and init the source.

 See general end user documentation for [installing a module].